 Assets and liabilities in foreign currencies are translated at the rates of exchange ruling on the Statement of Financial Position date.
 Transactions involving foreign currencies are converted at the rate ruling on the date of the transaction.
 Gains and losses on dividends receivable are recognised in the Statement of Comprehensive Income and are reflected in the revenue reserve.
-Gains and losses on the realisation of foreign currencies are recognised in the Statement of Comprehensive Income and are then transferred to the capital reserve.
+Gains and losses on the realisation of investments in foreign currencies and unrealised gains and losses on investments in foreign currencies are recognised in the Statement of Comprehensive Income and are then transferred to the capital reserve.

-(h) 3.5% Convertible Unsecured Loan Stock 2019
+(h) Convertible Unsecured Loan Stock

 Convertible Unsecured Loan Stock ("CULS") issued by the Company is regarded as a compound instrument, comprising of a liability component and an equity component.
-At the date of issue, the fair value of the liability component was estimated by assuming that an equivalent non-convertible obligation of the Company would have a coupon rate of 4.662%.
+At the date of issue, the fair value of the liability component of the 2.25% CULS 2025 was estimated by assuming that an equivalent non-convertible obligation of the Company would have an effective interest rate of 3.063% (3.5% CULS 2019 - 3.113%).
 The fair value of the equity component, representing the option to convert liability into equity, is derived from the difference between the issue proceeds of the CULS and the fair value assigned to the liability.
 The liability component is subsequently measured at amortised cost using the effective interest rate and the equity component remains unchanged.